 - pharmacy and alcohol deliveries

 Critical in your selection criteria: a trusted partner who will ensure you preserve access to, and ownership of, your customer data.
-Ownership and access to data empowers you to understand the evolving needs and behaviors of your customers.
+Ownership and access to data empower you to understand the evolving needs and behaviors of your customers.
 By deepening your customer knowledge you are better able to deliver the services and products relevant to them.
-This is an essential part of owning your eCommerce experience, and puts you in the driver’s seat with the insights you need to build lasting shopper loyalty and increase customer lifetime value.
+This is an essential part of owning your eCommerce experience and puts you in the driver’s seat with the insights you need to build lasting shopper loyalty and increase customer lifetime value.

 So, how do you find a partner who will meet these needs?
 Discover the 10 essential questions to help evaluate a prospective solutions provider — download our Grocer’s Guide to Winning at eCommerce.